 We tested this software on a Mac, so your results may vary on a Windows PC or on Macs with different specifications.
 For reference, this review was written using a MacBook Air (13-inch, 2017) with a 1.8 GHz Dual-Core Intel Core i5 processor, and 8 GB 1600 Mhz DDR3 onboard RAM (computer memory).

-First, we looked at VirusBarrier’s use of CPU as a percentage when idle; this varied between around 0.3-0.8% of total CPU power.
+First, we looked at VirusBarrier’s use of CPU as a percentage when idle; this varied between around 0.3-0.8% of total CPU power — next to nothing.

 - When running a Quick Scan, CPU usage rose as high as 8.8%, though it typically hovered at around 3.3-5.3%.